aharonium/opensiddur.org/posts/posts/inauguration-day-prayer-for-president-ronald-reagan-by-rabbi-alfred-gottschalk-1985_(alfred.gottschalk_2015-01-22).html.md

 O God, may You, who makes peace in high places, help us here on Earth to find the way to peace.

 Blessed are You, O God.
-Aleichem Shalom, grantor of peace.
-Amen.
+Aleichem Shalom, grantor of peace. <em>Amen</em>.

 </div>